KohheePeace/udemy-rails-web-dev-tutorial-en/docs/html-guide/01-html-intro.md

 # Chapter 2 HTML Introduction

-## Summery of this chapter
+## Chapter Goals:
-- Understand HTML
+- Understand what is HTML
-- Make basic HTML file
+- Make a basic HTML file
 - Browse HTML file in a web browser

 ## What is HTML ?
-> Hypertext Markup Language (HTML) is the standard markup language for ___documents designed to be displayed in a ==web browser==___. https://en.wikipedia.org/wiki/HTML
+> Hypertext Markup Language (HTML) is the standard markup language for ___==documents designed to be displayed in a web browser==___. https://en.wikipedia.org/wiki/HTML

 ## What is web browser?
-Web browser is somethings like below...
+Web browser is something like below...
 ![Web-browser-screenshot](https://digitalesklassenzimmer.files.wordpress.com/2015/08/webbrowser.png)
 Image From https://digitalesklassenzimmer.files.wordpress.com/2015/08/webbrowser.png

 ## Let's write basic HTML!
 We will use the example of below link.
-It is reliable than me :) https://www.w3schools.com/html/html5_intro.asp
+This is reliable than me :) https://www.w3schools.com/html/html5_intro.asp

 ![ss](../img/html-guide/w3-school-html.png)

 ##
-`terminal`
+In `terminal`
 ```bash
 mkdir html-test # make directory
 cd html-test # change directory